-Our humanity requires renewal given the divisiveness of our culture, boosted by the anonymity of online social networks.
+Our faith and humanity requires renewal given the divisiveness of our culture, boosted by the anonymity of online social networks.
 Powerful inspiration for reminding us of our spiritual mission towards our fellow human beings, and our inner strength to commit to that mission, come from our religious leaders and traditions.

 “As we welcome a New Year many people follow the tradition of New Year’s Resolutions.
 Others ponder what they would like to see happen to make the world a better place.
 In the movie ‘Miss Congeniality’ each contestant in the beauty pageant (or scholarship program) when asked what they want, all answer ‘World Peace’.
 I would agree with them, but how to go about it?